blinksh/blink/docs/cloud-providers/do.md

 ## Introduction

-Digital Ocean is a prominent cloud service provider that offers an inexpensive yet performant cloud server solutions.
-While Amazon Web Services focuses on a wide array of smaller IT components that can work together to form a virtual infraestructura, Digital Ocean takes a more traditional approach.
+[Digital Ocean](https://www.digitalocean.com) is a prominent cloud service provider that offers an inexpensive yet performant cloud server solutions.
+While Amazon Web Services focuses on a wide array of smaller IT components that can work together to form a virtual infrastructure, Digital Ocean takes a more traditional approach.

 Droplets are Digital Ocean's name for servers.
 They have fixed disk space, bandwidth and networking resources.
 This allows for a more straightforward onboarding experience.
 Unlike traditional providers, services are billed by the minute, creating a hybrid cloud solution that works well for many production configurations, including testing and development environments.